JendareyTechnologies/Interview_Questions_Series/Introduction to DevOps and Linux/Basic Linux Commands.md

   * Answer 10: Certainly!
 To display disk space usage in a human-readable format, I would run the command: df -h.
 This would show information about available, used, and total disk space on all mounted filesystems.

 - Question 11: How would you use the du command to estimate the file space usage of a directory?

-  * Answer 11: To estimate the file space usage of a directory, I would use the `du -h
+  * Answer 11: To estimate the file space usage of a directory, I would use the du -h command followed by the directory path.
+For instance, du -h /path/to/directory would display a summary of the space used by that directory and its subdirectories in a human-readable format.

+- Question 12: Explain the purpose of SSH keys and how they work.

+  * Answer 12: SSH (Secure Shell) keys are used for secure authentication and communication between two computers, often for remote access.
+They come in pairs: a public key and a private key.
+The public key is placed on the remote server, while the private key is kept by the user.
+When the user attempts to log in, the server uses the public key to encrypt a message that can only be decrypted using the private key.
+This provides a highly secure way of logging into a remote system without transmitting passwords over the network.